scikit-learn-contrib/radius_clustering/README.md

 The two MDS algorithms implemented are forked and modified (or rewritten) from the following authors:

-- [Alejandra Casado](https://github.com/AlejandraCasado) for the minimum dominating set heuristic code [[1](https://www.sciencedirect.com/science/article/pii/S0378475422005055)], whom original code is available at [truc].
+- [Alejandra Casado](https://github.com/AlejandraCasado) for the minimum dominating set heuristic code [[1](https://www.sciencedirect.com/science/article/pii/S0378475422005055)].
 We rewrote the code in C++ to adapt to the need of python interfacing.
 - [Hua Jiang](https://github.com/huajiang-ynu) for the minimum dominating set exact algorithm code [[2](https://dl.acm.org/doi/abs/10.24963/ijcai.2023/622)].
 The code has been adapted to the need of python interfacing.

 ### Funders